mahdit83/advancedSmsManager/README.md

            compile 'com.google.dagger:dagger:2.7'
            annotationProcessor 'com.google.dagger:dagger-compiler:2.7'

-So if you use dagger2 make shure that use compatible dependencies.
+So if you use dagger2 make sure that use compatible dependencies.

 before using SmsHandler you had to permit user with 'Manifest.permission.SEND_SMS' and 'Manifest.permission.READ_PHONE_STATE' . after that simply call sendSms that have a Interface for all callbacks.